Releasing Paper Boats Off to Sea — The Wedding

 It is difficult for me to send them out.
-It is painful as I try to loosen those heart strings I have wrapped so solidly around them.
+It’s painful as I try to loosen those heart strings I have wrapped so solidly around them.
 And with each paper boat I send out to sea I wonder: will it stay afloat?
 Have Dave and I reinforced it well enough?
 Does it have the inner strength to hold up against the ripples that will come?

 Perhaps sending off a child into marriage is the biggest paper boat we’ve had send off.